Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: I don't know.
 He blew right by his time stamp.
 He should be here.

-[Bucky turns around from the p
+[Bucky turns around from the pa